tetratelabs/istio-tools/grpc-transcoder/README.md

             alwaysPrintPrimitiveFields: True
     ```

-We have included two sample proto services, compiled into a single proto descriptor that you can use in the following way:
+We have included a few sample proto services, compiled into a single proto descriptor that you can use in the following way:

     ```gen-transcoder \
       --port 9080 \
       --service echo \
-      --packages test.v1 \
+      --packages proto \
       --services 'Echo.*' \
-      --descriptor test/v1/onebig.proto-descriptor
+      --descriptor proto/onebig.proto-descriptor
     ```

      Which spits out config as below: